robotlolita/siren/README.md

 > changing, the feedback is horrible, and there are absolutely **no
 > optimisations whatsoever**.
 But feel free to play around with it :3

-The language is still in REALLY EARLY STAGES of development.
-While it's usable, there's absolutely no optimisations in the compiler whatsoever, and the standard library and tooling are lacking many features.
-Do note also that the language is constantly changing at this stage.

 Mermaid is an experiment on interactive programming platform.
 The idea is to take a familiar tool for most programmers (the command line shell), and improve both the ways people can interact with it, and the feedback provided by this